-Name Number of Class % of outstanding C Number of Clas % of outstanding C Percentage of outstanding shares Capinabel Inc. (1) 102,044 0.14% 12,562,840 94.00% 14.62%
+Name Number of Class % of outstanding C Number of Clas % of outstanding C Percentage of outstanding shares Capinabel Inc. (1) 102,044 0.14% 12,562,840 94.07% 15.07%

 (1) All of the outstanding shares of Capinabel Inc. are held by Mr. Rémi Marcoux, Ms. Nathalie Marcoux, Ms. Isabelle Marcoux, Mr. Pierre Marcoux, corporations they control and trusts of which they are the beneficiaries.
-The shares held by Capinabel Inc. represent 73.81% of the voting rights attached to all outstanding shares of the Corporation.
+The shares held by Capinabel Inc. represent 74.42% of the voting rights attached to all outstanding shares of the Corporation.
 Capinabel Inc. has entered into a monetization transaction with a Canadian chartered bank relating to 3,950,000 Class B Shares.
-The monetization transaction may be repaid in cash or through the transfer of Class A Shares.
-If the monetization transaction had been repaid on the date hereof through the transfer of Class A Shares, the shares held by Capinabel Inc. would represent 64.92% of the voting rights attached to all outstanding shares of the Corporation.
+The monetization transaction may be terminated, in particular through the delivery of Class A Shares to the bank.
+The Corporation understands that it is anticipated that the monetization transaction will be terminated during the month of January 2025.
+If the monetization transaction had been terminated on the date hereof through the delivery of Class A Shares to the bank, then Capinabel Inc. would not hold any Class A Shares and would hold 8,714,884 Class B Shares, which would represent 91.67% of the outstanding Class B Shares, 10.37% of the outstanding shares and 65.86% of the voting rights attached to all outstanding shares of the Corporation.
+Capinabel Inc. will remain the controlling shareholder.